Photo by Jon Barraclough, 2014

-Using bespoke software, London Fieldworks have produced 3D shape information from electroencephalogram (EEG) recordings of artist Gustav Metzger as he attempted to think about nothing.
-This data was translated into instructions for a manufacturing robot, which carved out the shapes from the interior of a block of Portland stone to create a void space.
+Null Object links neurophysiology, psychophysics and manufacturing technology to produce a sculptural object in Portland stone.
+Using bespoke software, London Fieldworks produced 3D shape information from EEG readings of Gustav Metzger’s brainwaves as he attempted to think about nothing.
+This data was translated into instructions for a manufacturing robot, which carved out the shapes from the interior of a block of stone to create a void space.

 Supported by Arts Council England and the Computer Arts Society.